Hclishikawa/roman_encode_decode/README.md

  roman_encode_decode:prod  > roman_decode_encode_grype_report.txt
 ```

-Now, let's take that SBOM we created with Syft and run it using Grype to see what vulnerabilities we have.
+Now, let's take that SBOM JSON file we created with Syft and run it using Grype to see what vulnerabilities we have.
 (HINT: We should see the same things.)
 For our demonstration, you will not see any time savings but for larger code bases, the SBOM will save you time scanning.

 ```bash
 docker run --rm --volume /var/run/docker.sock:/var/run/docker.sock \